wujuihsuan2016/LL_prover/README.md

 - 1 : `1`
 - 0 : `0`

 All unary connectives are right-associative.
 The binary connective `-o` is right-associative while the others are left-associative.
 All unary connectives have higher precedence than all binary connectives.
 The linear implication `-o` has the lowest precedence.
-No other order of precedence is assumed for the moment.
+No other order of precedence is assumed for the moment but some modifications are likely to be done soon.

 A valid test file contains exactly a sequent and comments delimited by `(*` and `*)`.

-For example, `!(!X -o Y), !(!Y -O Z) |- !X -o Z (* Provable *)` is a valid test file.
+For example, `!(!X -o Y), !(!Y -o Z) |- !X -o Z (* Provable *)` is a valid test file.

-#### Available tests
+### Available tests
 There are several tests in the folder src/Benchmarking\_tests.
 Most of them are collected from [here](https://github.com/carlosolarte/Benchmarking-Linear-Logic).